Frequently Asked Questions

 - Can help people better understand the value of teaching as a profession

 Although it’s an honor to be nominated, Teachers in Their Power is not an award or a competition.
 It’s a storytelling project.
 You don’t need to be perfect for your voice to matter.
 The project highlights teachers as humans, not heroes, and aims to feature a cross-section of powerful teachers across the United States.
 I select who to interview based on all kinds of factors, including whether or not I’m able to travel to that teacher’s location or meet with other teachers at the same time.
+I am also actively working to increase the scope of the project by creating ways for teachers to submit their own stories.

 Does this project have a political or religious affiliation?